ntutic/json_scrapy/docs/topics/asyncio.rst

 :class:`~twisted.internet.defer.Deferred` directly), and you need to wrap them into Futures.
 Scrapy provides two helpers for this:

-.. autofunction:: scrapy.utils.defer.deferred_to_future
+.. autofunction:: jscrapy.utils.defer.deferred_to_future
-.. autofunction:: scrapy.utils.defer.maybe_deferred_to_future
+.. autofunction:: jscrapy.utils.defer.maybe_deferred_to_future
 .. tip:: If you need to use these functions in code that aims to be compatible
          with lower versions of Scrapy that do not provide these functions, down to Scrapy 2.0 (earlier versions do not support